Warren Leight: Personal life

 Warren Leight was born to jazz trumpeter Don Leight (1923–2004), and his wife, Timmy, the second of two children.
-Both Warren and his older sister, Jody (born 1955), grew up with financial trouble and around clubs.
+Both Warren and his older sister, Jody (b.
+1955), grew up with financial trouble and around clubs.

 In the 1950s, his father played with jazz musicians such as Claude Thornhill, Woody Herman and Buddy Rich.
 Leight's uncle, Larry, and paternal great-grandfather, Harry Gurovitch, were also trumpet players of Russian descent.
 His grandmother, Sarah Gurowitsch, was a cellist.
 He was raised in the Sunnyside section of the borough of Queens and the Upper West Side of Manhattan.

 Leight received a B.S. degree in communication from Stanford University in 1977, planning a career as a journalist.
 Leight began his writing career with the 1980 horror film Mother's Day, followed by the documentary Before the Nickelodeon: The Cinema of Edwin S. Porter (1982) (as the voice of "Terrible Teddy"), the indie Stuck on You!
 (1983), and the Miramax film The Night We Never Met (1993), which he also directed, starring Matthew Broderick, and which earned him a nomination at the Deauville Film Festival.
 He wrote the screenplay for the 1996 Greg Kinnear comedy Dear God.

 In the 1980s, he was the creative director/writer for a quartet of "witty" female comics known as the "High Heeled Women," which included actress Arleen Sorkin, who performed in cabarets in New York City.

 He is married to Karen Hauser, who created the Internet Broadway Database (IBDB.com) and serves as Research Director for the Broadway League.
 They live in New York City with their two daughters.